fusioncharts/dev_centre_docs/fusiontime/fusiontime-attributes.md

 		aggregation: " " //Aggregate Function
 		connectNullData: " " //Set the value to `true` to connect null data
-		showGridband: " ", //Set the value to `1` to show Grid Band }
+		showGridband: " ", //Set the value to `1` to show Grid Band
+		defaultFormat: " ", //Default Format of the number
+		round: " " //Round of the y-axis value
+      }
     ]
   }